chrimerss/allenslib/docs/Tripple Collocation/tc.md

 nav_order: 1
 ---

+# Use TC to evaluate three independent products

 __McColl, K. A., et al. (2014).
 "Extended triple collocation: Estimating errors and correlation coefficients with respect to an unknown target."
 Geophysical Research Letters 41(17): 6229-6236.__

 ETC is performed in this study to fomularize correlation coefficient, and also decomposed errors into independent products to investigate the error caused by each pair.
 The author